traitecoevo/stateliner/README.md

 On a mac, you may need to run `$(boot2docker shellinit)` to set up all your environment variables in each terminal window that you run docker in, as usual.

-First, build the stateline docker container (adapt the path as necessary).
+First, build the base stateline docker container (adapt the path as necessary).

-    docker build -t stateline ../stateline
+    docker build -t stateline -f ../stateline/docker/stateline.dock ../stateline

-Then build a container that contains a little more:
+Then build a container that contains a little more dependencies (for the Python worker and R worker examples)

     docker build -t stateliner .

+## Running in a single container via exec

+Running the main application is pretty straightforward;

+    docker run --rm -it --name=mystateline stateline stateline -c /tmp/build/demo-config.json stateline -c /tmp/build/demo-config.json
+    docker exec -it mystateline demo-worker

+Running the python version is a bit more of a faff

+    docker build -t stateliner-python-standalone -f python-standalone.dock . docker run --rm -it --name=mystateline stateliner-python-standalone stateline -c demo-config.json docker exec -it mystateline python /tmp/build/demo-worker.py

+## Running the Proper Way with linked containers

+There's a little more work needed to get the python containers working; we need to copy the configuration to where it is expected by the scripts, and to copy in a modified version of `demo-python.py` script that allows pointing the delegator at the address of the linked container (i.e., moving from `localhost:5555` to `stateline:5555`).

+    docker build -t stateliner-python-server -f python-server.dock . docker build -t stateliner-python-worker -f python-worker.dock .

+Once these are created, just fire up the server container and then a worker container that links appropriately:

+    docker run --rm -it --name=mystateline stateliner-python-server
+    docker run --rm -it --link mystateline:stateline stateliner-python-worker

+# Old notes below here:

 Run the container, mapping the local directory `r-demo-output` (which does not need to exist) to the appropriate place in the container, and launch the stateline server: